EarthX Empowers Communities to Build Pollinator Habitats

 The Pollinator Accelerator initiative was designed to generate greater citizen and civic support for pollinators and their habitats through engagement, education, networking, awareness, collaboration and participation.
 Attendees experienced various engagement areas throughout Fair Park, including interactive exhibits, garden demos, workshops and panel discussions.
 Below are a few ways attendees took specific action:

 With pollination producing nearly $20 billion worth of products annually in the United States and more than one-third of the food we eat requiring pollinators, it’s vital we continue to raise awareness and educate our communities.
-Learn more about National Pollinator Week taking place June 20-26 and please join our Nector Connecter Facebook group to stay engaged with this conservation initiative throughout the year.
+Learn more about National Pollinator Week taking place annually June 20-26.